kubesphere/website/content/en/docs/installing-on-linux/public-cloud/install-ks-on-azure-vms.md

 ## Architecture

 Six machines of "Ubuntu 18.04" will be deployed in Azure Resources Group.
-Tree of them are grouped into an Availability sets, which will be used by Master and ETCD.
-Another tree VMs will be defined as a VMSS, Worker nodes will be run on it.
+Three of them are grouped into an Availability sets, playing the role of both Master and ETCD of the Kubernetes control plane.
+Another three VMs will be defined as a VMSS, Worker nodes will be run on it.

 ![Architecture](/images/docs/aks/Azure-architecture.png)

-Those VMs will be attached to a LoadBalancer, there are two different rules are per-defined in the LB:
+Those VMs will be attached to a load balancer, there are two predefined rules in the LB:

 - **Inbound NAT**: ssh port will be mapped for each machine, so we can easily manage VMs.
 - **Load Balancing**: http and https ports will be mapped to Node pools by default, we can add other ports on demand.